 Friday, Eldredge & Clark represents buyers and sellers in a variety of mergers, acquisitions and divestitures.
 Our lawyers will help you with the structuring, negotiation, documentation, and closing of the deal, using our firm’s full resources for everything from due diligence and tax-efficient deal structures, to financing and antitrust approval, to the review of employee benefits and non-compete agreements in the acquired entity.

-We are committed to providing you with exemplary service and common-sense advice.
+We are committed to providing our clients with exemplary service and common-sense advice.
 We bring a practical approach to each transaction, one that understands your sensitivity to cost and flexibility.
-Our goal is to add value to each transaction as we identify potential problems and develop innovative solutions to tackle the toughest issues up front.
+Our goal is to add value to each transaction as we identify potential problems and develop innovative solutions to tackle the toughest issues upfront.

 - Small and emerging companies.
 If you are the officer or director of a small or emerging venture company, we can help you handle all the details of successful growth strategies through business combinations with established companies.
 We often assist emerging companies with acquisitions and mergers, tender offers, and leveraged buy-outs, as well as with the complex securities, corporate finance, and tax issues these transactions involve.

 - Family businesses.
 We can create buy-sell agreements for family business owners to meet their tax, business succession, and estate-planning goals.
 If the eventual disposition of your business is your financial objective, we guide you to the most tax-efficient strategies for a sale, merger, or liquidation.